How to Stop Self-Harm | Dr. Stephen Lewis, Ph.D. – Identification and Recovery

 The suicide crisis line warmly welcomes anyone willing to have a chat.
 ‘Here’ you will find a list of suicide crisis lines that you can call; there should be one in your country.

-Also, if you are struggling with suicidal thoughts, or if you know someone who does self-harm, have a listen to the interview on The Inner Picture Stories Podcast that we did with Mark Henick, suicide survivor and mental health advocate.
+Also, if you are struggling with suicidal thoughts, or if you know someone who does self-harm, have a listen to the interview on The IPS Podcast that we did with Mark Henick, suicide survivor and mental health advocate.

 He shares his personal experience with suicide, how to be there for someone suffering from suicidal thoughts, and how to help yourself if you are struggling with these thoughts.